What Is Function Calling?

 JSONValidationwithFunctionCallAccuracy. - No per-function dashboards.
 Aggregate accuracy hides which one function is regressing; slice by name.

 - Letting models invent function names.
-Without structured-output mode or function-name enums, the model occasionally hallucinates names — guard explicitly.
+Without structured-output mode or function-name enums, the model occasionally hallucinates names. guard explicitly with

 Frequently Asked Questions